Area codes 609 and 640: History

-In the original configuration of the first nationwide telephone numbering plan of 1947, all of New Jersey was a single numbering plan area, assigned the first of all area codes, 201.
-By 1956, it was split to create a second numbering plan area, 609.
+In the original configuration of the first nationwide telephone numbering plan of 1947, all of New Jersey was a single numbering plan area, assigned the lowest-numbered area code, 201.
+In 1956, it was split to create a second numbering plan area, 609.

 This division generally followed the dividing line between North Jersey, proximate to New York City, and South Jersey, proximate to Philadelphia and the Jersey Shore.